Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 create prometheus webhook

-5. Open alertmanager.yml usually it is located under /etc/alertmanger/alertmanager.yml, the path depends on your installation.
+STEP 5.
+Open alertmanager.yml (it is usually located under /etc/alertmanger/alertmanager.yml, however the path depends on your installation).

 configure alertmanager